hattima-tim/Library/README.md

 This project is about a website which tracks the books you have read and yet to read.See it live [here](https://hattima-tim.github.io/Library/).

+## Features

+This website will let you create a __card__ for each book you want to track.This card will have information about the title and author name of the book,the number of pages it has and a read status,which will show if you have read the book or not.This card will also contain a button to change the read status of the book and a button to remove the book.

 ## How to use it:

 1. Go to the website.